 NOTICE OF PRIVACY PRACTICES

-This Notice Describes How Protected Health Information About You May Be Used and Disclosed And How You Can Get Access To This Information.
+This Notice Describes How Protected Health Information and Nonpublic Personal Financial Information About You May Be Used and Disclosed And How You Can Get Access To This Information.
 Please Review it Carefully.

 What is the Notice of Privacy Practices?

 In order to provide you with the benefits to which you are entitled, CareConnect must collect, create and maintain protected health information about you.
 Protected health information (“PHI”) is individually identifiable information about you, which may include:

 - Information about your health condition (such as medical conditions and test results you may have);

 - Information about health care services you have received or may receive in the future (such as a surgical procedure);

 - Information about your health care benefits under an insurance plan (such as whether a prescription is covered);